Sticktron/AhAhAh/README.md

 Filling a request for the [r/jailbreak/](http://reddit.com/r/jailbreak/) community.

 Licence:
-You may not use the source code for any commercial product without the original author's consent.
+You may not use any of the supplied materials for any commercial product without the original author's consent.

 ## Device Compatibility